Click on the course titles below to view general syllabi for Biology courses.

 BIOL 453 (4) Insect Physiology

-Physiological adaptations are used by insects, including adaptations used to survive in extreme environments.
+Physiological adaptations used by insects, including adaptations used to survive in extreme environments.
 Homeostatic mechanisms, neurophysiology, and experimental techniques.

-Prerequisites: One of BIOL 204, BIOL 205, BIOL 327, APBI 327, and one of BIOL 361, BIOL 364, BIOL 370, BIOL 371, APBI 311.
+Prerequisites: One of BIOL 204, BIOL 205, BIOL 327, APBI 327 and one of BIOL 361, BIOL 364, BIOL 370, BIOL 371, APBI 311.

 ________________________________________